Nothing is quite like adopting a rescue dog.

 It's wonderful if your dog responds well in class.
 It's even better if he/she does so at home.
 To help your new friend, be sure to practice everything from training consistently.

 Do you remember spelling tests in elementary school?
 It's the same idea.
 The training builds on itself, and the more you study, the better you do.
+Training a rescue dog successfully depends even more on how consistent you are than with normal dogs.

 5. You are being trained, as well.